afcarl/Machine-Learning-for-Health-Informatics/README.md

 # Machine Learning for Health Informatics
-Jupyter notebook assignments for LV 185.A83 _Machine Learning for Health Informatics_ at TU Vienna.
+Jupyter notebook assignments for the _Machine Learning for Health Informatics_ course (LV 185.A83) at Vienna University of Technology.

 ## Assignment 2